adioshun/gitBook_DeepDrive/paper2015-deeppano.md

 	- which takes the maximum value of each row in the input map and concatenate them into the output vector.
 	- The output of the RWMP layer is not affected by the shift of th einput map, thus its output is invariant to the rotation of the 3-D shape.

-######
+학습 입력값 : The network is trained on a dataset consisting of **pairs of panoramic views** and class labels, using the back propagation algorithm [16].

-The network is trained on a dataset consisting of **pairs of panoramic views** and class labels, using the back propagation algorithm [16].
+학습 출력값 : Finally, the representation can be extracted from the RWMP layer, or any fully-connected layer after it.

-Finally, the representation can be extractedfrom the RWMP layer, or any fully-connected layer after it.
+###
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTQyMTAyNDA0XX0=
+eyJoaXN0b3J5IjpbMTU0MjUwNDE1Ml19
 -->